koskath/arete2/course_content/SC/md_files/Lecture4/lecture_4_slide_41_tnemeganam.md

 Sourcing Prod/Ass Distrib.
 Sourcing Prod/Ass Distrib.
 Sourcing Prod/Ass Distrib.
-• Large scale producers, global branding, large scale suppliers
-• E.G.: Consumer electronics, Chemical,
-Food (partially), Pharma (partially)
-• Complex SCM, cross-country flows
+These “Full players” are large scale producers with global branding and large scale suppliers.
+E.G.: Consumer electronics, Chemical, Food (partially) and Pharma (partially) illustrate this group, which is characterised by complex SCM and cross-country flows.
 Source: Spina
-Session 4 -Production and Global Production Networks Slide 41